jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 ## Introductions
-- This course will include failures of materials (sometimes desirous); although, this study can extend to other materials beyond solid mechanics
+- This course will include failures of materials (sometimes desirous); although, this study can extend to other materials beyond solid mechanics.
 - Why study?
 Because solid bodies experience failure, which we can represent from an elastic equation.
 - From a Creationeering perspective, if failure occurs in (6), (7), or (8) occurs to early, then we step back to (2) to reevaluate.
 - We will become experts by the end of this course to analyze material failure.

 ### Prerequisites
-Need to know stress-strain relationships.
+Need to know #stress-strain relationships.

 ### Textbooks
-We do NOT need to buy these, as this course is entirely from Dr. H's collected knowledge.
+We do NOT need to buy these, as this course is entirely from #Mark-F-Horstemeyer's collected knowledge.

 ### Group Activities